-\begin{remark}[Truncation-reduction-based homogenization term] We emphasize that, in \cref{prop:LOD_reduced_functional}, we intentionally separated the error estimation from the homogenization term $\Delta_{\text{trunc}}^{rb}(\mu)$, and presented a rather naive estimation of it.
+\begin{remark}[Truncation-reduction-based homogenization term] In \cref{prop:LOD_reduced_functional}, we intentionally separated the error estimation from the homogenization term $\Delta_{\text{trunc}}^{rb}(\mu)$ and presented a rather naive estimation of it.
 The reason is that the term can be interpreted as a truncation term that (without reduction) vanishes for true LOD-space functions, i.e.